diego-conti/hlidskjalf/README.md

 		textinputcolumn 2
 	}

-This schema declares that each row of the work script contains 7 columns.
+This schema declares that each row of the work script output contains 7 columns.
 Columns 6 and 5 represent computation output; columns 4,2,3 the input; columns 1 and 7 are ignored.
 Column 4 is an integer, which represents the *primary* input to the computation; columns 2 and 3 are treated as arbitrary text.

 The format of the computations file is inferred from this definition: each row contains three columns, representing in this order: the primary input (an integer), the secondary input corresponding to column 3 in the work script output, and the secondary input corresponding to column 2 in the work script output.
 In practice, it is typically simpler to respect the order in the definition, so the above could be rewritten as